 The goal of a wrongful death lawsuit is to recover monetary compensation to alleviate the financial burden on the surviving family members.
 This is especially true if the deceased family member was primarily or solely responsible for the household income before their death.
 In a lawsuit, these financial losses are referred to as damages.
 Compensatory damages that result from wrongful deaths seek to include the full value of the life and can include: lost wages, lost companionship, medical expenses, funeral expenses, and other necessary expenses.
 In rare cases involving intentional acts or gross negligence, punitive damages may be awarded when the circumstances are particularly egregious.
 Punitive damages are monetary compensation that are designed to punish the negligent party for particularly reckless behavior.

-While it may be difficult to put a financial value on the life of a loved one, this is one of the most important roles that an attorney has in wrongful death cases.
+While it may be difficult to put a financial value on the life of a loved one, this is one of the most important roles that a Philadelphia catastrophic injury lawyer has in wrongful death cases.
 Surviving family members only have one chance to seek justice for their loved one, so it is vital that the financial impact of the death is fully and accurately calculated.

 According to Pennsylvania State law ch.
 83, § 8301, “an action may be brought to recover damages for the death of an individual caused by the wrongful act or negligent or unlawful violence or negligence of another.”
 The eligible beneficiaries that can bring a wrongful death claim are the deceased spouse, children, or parents.
 If your spouse or parent was wrongfully killed as a result of a negligent act, you may be entitled to wrongful death benefits on their behalf.
 The Pennsylvania lawmakers chose these select family members as the dedicated wrongful deceased representatives because these groups of people are the most financially harmed when a loved one dies.